Cerma

 Cerma Ceramic Power Steering Treatment — STM-3 Nano Silicon Carbide for Smoother, Quieter Steering

 Cerma STM-3® Power Steering Treatment is a one-time ceramic application that permanently bonds Nano Silicon Carbide (SiC) to the internal metal surfaces of your power steering system.
-Eliminates stiffness, stops strange noises, restores smooth and responsive steering — all without disassembly or expensive repairs.
+Helps reduce stiffness, quiets strange noises, and helps restore smooth and responsive steering — all without disassembly or expensive repairs.

 Simply add it to your power steering fluid.
 Drive.
 The SiC particles bond to the pump, rack, and valve body metal surfaces permanently.